mrjosh/udp2grpc/README.md

 ## UDP2gRPC
-A Tunnel which Turns UDP Traffic into Encrypted gRPC/TCP Traffic,helps you Bypass UDP FireWalls(or Unstable UDP Environment)
+A Tunnel which Turns UDP Traffic into Encrypted gRPC/TCP Traffic,helps you Bypass UDP FireWalls(or Unstable UDP Environment) Assume your UDP is blocked or being QOS-ed or just poorly supported.

 ## Getting Started
 ### Installing
 Download binary release from https://github.com/mrjosh/udp2grpc/releases

-### Running
-Assume your UDP is blocked or being QOS-ed or just poorly supported.
+### Generate certificates for server and client
 Assume your server ip is 127.0.0.1 and your service domain is example.com

-### Generate certificates for server and client
 ```bash
 # generate for specific ip address
 utg gen-certificates --dir ./cert --ip 127.0.0.1